The process of specialized, programmatic accreditation is voluntary, and it involves rigorous internal and external reviews.

 US State Authority to Confer Diplomas

-ISM is authorized by the Delaware Department of Education to confer academic and honorary degrees in the U.S.
+ISM is authorized by the Delaware Department of Education to confer academic and honorary degrees in the U.S. See the list of verified institutions on the department of education website here.

-Recognition from the French Ministry of Education
+Status with the French Ministry of Education

 ISM is a member of the Association to Advance Collegiate Schools of Business (AACSB International).